-Dr. Ebrahim Al Hajri is currently the Director of External Relations and Collaboration and an Associate Professor of Mechanical Engineering.
-At his capacity as a director he manages the institution’s relations locally and international, alumni relations, student exchange programs and community outreach.
+Dr. Ebrahim Al Hajri is currently Senior Vice President of Support Services and an Associate Professor of Mechanical Engineering.
+In his capacity as SVP, he manages the institution’s relations locally and international, alumni relations, student exchange programs and community outreach.

 His research interest areas are within conventional and micro-channel mass/heat exchangers design, micro reactors, and energy efficiency and recovery.
 His research group is currently involved in several project such as: evaluation of heat transfer and pressure drop of enhanced tubes, external fouling of a fin-fan heat exchanger, waste heat recovery using a double absorption systems, exploration of geothermal heat diffusion mechanism and more.